NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 should be used.

-Write the Specification to the NWBFile
+Write the specification to the NWBFile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can store the specification (core and extension) within the NWBFile through caching.